What is endurance?

-There are two main types of endurance rides, Graded and Competitive.
-In Graded Endurance rides, the challenge is against the clock and the terrain, whilst still passing the veterinary checks.
-In a Competitive Endurance ride, the winning horse is the first one to cross the finish line while stopping periodically to pass a veterinary check that deems the animal in good health and fit to continue.
+There are two main types of endurance rides, graded and competitive.
+In a graded ride, the challenge is to keep pace within set parameters whilst taking account of the varying terrain and passing veterinary checks at the beginning and end.
+The final grading is calculated from your speed and the horses recovery rate.
+In a competitive endurance ride, all the riders start together and the winning horse is the first one to cross the line, while stopping periodically to pass veterinary checks that deem the animal in good health to continue.

-Endurance GB is the governing body for the sport of Endurance (Competitive Long Distance) Riding in Great Britain, formulating the rules and organising rides to cater for all levels of ability, whether you simply want to compete occasionally at local events or aim eventually for top class and international competition.
-They provide and manage well over 100 events a year for members of the Association riding registered horses and ponies as well as many social and pleasure rides, to encourage non-members.
+Endurance GB is the governing body for the sport of endurance (competitive long distance) riding in Great Britain, organising rides to cater for all levels of ability, whether you simply want to compete occasionally at local events or aim eventually for top class and international competition.
+They provide and manage well over 100 events a year across some of the most stunning scenery Britain has to offer.

 Your local Endurance GB group is always the best place to start when looking to begin in endurance riding.
 They will be able to give you the information and guidance to get you to your first ride.
 Local groups also organise pleasure and social rides as an introduction to endurance and a way to get your horse fit for longer distances.